-The circuit built in this project is pictured on the front of your box and manual, so you can use that picture as a guide here.
+The circuit built in this project is pictured on the front of your box picture as a guide here.

 This circuit represents the different uses of electricity in your home and the electrical circuitry that carries that electricity and makes it work for you.